yonkahlon/Zenject/README.md

         }
     }

 And let's say we want the damage of the EnemyWeapon class to be specified by the EnemySpawner class.
 How do we pass that argument down to EnemyWeapon?
-The answer:  'BindScope':
+In this case it might be easiest to create the EnemyWeeapon class first and then pass it to the factory.
+However, for the sake of this example let's pretend we want to create the EnemyClass in one call to Instantiate

     public class EnemyFactory
     {
-        IFactory<Enemy> _factory;
-        DiContainer _container;
+        private Instantiator _instantiator;

-        public EnemyFactory(DiContainer container)
+        public EnemyFactory(Instantiator instantiator)
         {
-            _factory = new Factory<Enemy>(container);
-            _container = container;
+            _instantiator = instantiator;
         }

         public Enemy Create(float weaponDamage)